sudosoph/docs/content/topic-guides/threat-x.md

 You will then want to follow the steps below:

 1. Contact section.io support.
 Our engineers will organize an account with Threat X. The section.io team will provide you with credentials to access the Threat X management console.
 1. Threat X will then be running on your site, inspecting your traffic.
-This period allows the system to form a baseline of "good traffic".
+This period is referred to as "baselining" and allows the system to form a behavioral map of what good, normal traffic looks like for your website.
-1. After a while, look at the threats that are hitting your site.
-You'll want to look for any false positives - this is where Threat X has detected an attack that could be a result of bugs in your site.
+1. After a while, look at the threats that are hitting your site with a representative from Threat X. Together you will assess the results of baselining mode and look for any false positives - this is where Threat X has detected an attack that could be a result of intended behavior or bugs in your site.
 1. Change Threat X from inspection mode into blocking mode.

 ## Other things to note

-Naturally, you can see when Threat X is on your site by looking at the Overview page in Aperture, section.io's management console.
+Naturally, you can see Threat X is on your site by looking at the Overview page in Aperture, section.io's management console.

-Also, our powerful Kibana interface will show you all the HTTP requests made in the Content Delivery Grid, and this also includes the HTTP traffic passing throught the Threat X console.
+The section.io platform writes a log for each HTTP request that passes through Threat X. These will be available in our powerful Kibana interface alongside logs from all of the other proxies in your stack.